A post at the Chorus blog says the average amount of data consumed by a household continue’s to rise and now sits at 100GB a month.

 The message to consumers and investors is clear: Chorus has a solid business serving data to New Zealand homes through its fibre and copper networks.
 There’s also an element of letting us know we get value for money from the networks.

 There’s a less obvious competitive message here too.
-Vodafone, Spark and Skinny sell fixed wireless broadband services that bypass the Chorus network.
+Vodafone, Spark and Skinny all sell fixed wireless broadband services that bypass the Chorus network.
 Most of their products come with data caps lower than 100GB.